ankishb/ankishb.github.io/_posts/my-answer-to-DS-interview-question-from-JifuZhao.md

 ## Predictive Modeling (19 questions)
 1. (Given a Dataset) Analyze this dataset and give me a model that can predict this response variable.

 2. What could be some issues if the distribution of the test data is significantly different than the distribution of the training data?
+    - If there is a time component this could imply that there was a change point.
+This can happen because of external events, or even yearly seasonality.
+If you are training a time series model on data that has yearly seasonality but your training window doesn't have enough data to determine the yearly pattern, then a test set which happens later in the year will look like it has a distribution different fr the training.

 3. What are some ways I can make my model more robust to outliers?